Some Results on the Additivity and Multiplication Order Preserving Properties of Stochastic Orders: Order Preserving Properties of Usual Stochastic Order

 \section{Order Preserving Properties of Usual Stochastic Order}

 This section deals with general properties of usual stochastic order.
+Throughout this section and the next one, we assume the given random variable $Z$ is independent from $X$ and $Y$.
 The first three properties has been established as mentioned above.
-We discuss the later two properties and present an evidence of the necessity of the independence condition mentioned in Remark\ref{rem1}.
+We discuss the later two properties and present an evidence of the necessity of the independence condition mentioned in Remark \ref{rem1}.

-\begin{thm} The usual stochastic order is (i) additive; and, (ii) multiplicative . \end{thm} \textbf{Proof.} To prove (i), first let $X\leq_{st}Y,$ and $Z$ be a independent random variable from $X,Y$.
-Consequently: